Muhammad's views on Christians

 Muhammad's views on Christians were shaped through his interactions with them.
-Muhammad had a generally positive view of Christians and viewed them as fellow receivers of Abrahamic revelation (People of the Book).
-However, he also criticised them for some of their beliefs.
+He criticised them for some of their beliefs.
 He sent various letters to Christian world leaders inviting them to "Submission to God" (Islam).
 According to Islamic tradition, he interacted with Christians while in Mecca, although interactions were limited due to the small local Christian population and the nature of the early, private phase of his mission in Mecca.

 Book of Peace

 The Ashtiname (Book of Peace) of Muhammad is a document which is a charter or writ ratified by Muhammad granting protection and other privileges to the followers of Jesus, given to the Christian monks of Saint Catherine's Monastery.
 It is sealed with an imprint representing Muhammad's hand.
 According to the monks' tradition, Muhammad frequented the monastery and had great relationships and discussions with the Sinai fathers.

 An abridged version of the ashtiname is as follows:

 This is a letter which was issued by Muhammad, son of Abdullah, the Messenger, the Prophet, the Faithful, who is sent to all the people as a trust on the part of God to all His creatures, that they may have no plea against God hereafter.
 Verily God is Omnipotent, the Wise.
 This letter is directed to the embracers of Islam, as a covenant given to the followers of Jesus the Nazarene in the East and West, the far and near, the Arabs and foreigners, the known and the unknown.

 This letter contains the oath given unto them, and he who disobeys that which is therein will be considered a disbeliever and a transgressor to that whereunto he is commanded.

 Whenever Christian monks, devotees and pilgrims gather together, whether in a mountain or valley, or den, or frequented place, or plain, or church, or in houses of worship, verily we are at the back of them and shall protect them, and their properties and their morals, by Myself, by My Friends and by My Assistants, for they are of My Subjects and under My Protection.